What is a Business VoIP Phone System?

 PBX = The PBX stands for Private Branch Exchange.
 It is a communication system that manages your phone and call control functionality, fax machine whilst at the same time maintaining your connection the PSTN.

 A VoIP phone system depends mainly on the IP network in order to control the user’s data transmissions.
 Hence, before you look at the VoIP phone features, you will need to decide how you want your IP network hosted.

 As we have mentioned earlier, there are three VoIP hosting options:

 - Hosted VoIP When selecting an off-premise hosted option, you will have to pay a regular subscription to the VoIP service provider. in turn, they organise your essential network structure on their global data centres.

 The scalability of a hosted VoIP system is its major benefit, it allows you to change your subscription kind to match your daily business priorities.
-The Hosted VoIP phone system for business is remote and user-friendly, and the VoIP service providers provide software which your team can install on their mobile devices.
-Since the service runs on the third-party servers, also you can make and pick phone calls anywhere you are in the world.
+The Hosted VoIP phone system for business is remote and user-friendly, and the VoIP service providers provide software that your team can install on their mobile devices.
+Since the service runs on third-party servers, also you can make and pick phone calls anywhere you are in the world.

 Your provider will determine which VoIP features to include or eliminate from every subscription tier, depending on your business needs, also which leaves the system enhancements to their will.
 The tiered subscription model eliminates large upfront charges however remember charges can rise as your business grows.

 The on-site VoIP phone systems are customised mainly for large organisations, businesses, and government agencies.
 These organisations or government agencies buy in-house VoIP phone infrastructure instead of subscribing to an off-site VoIP phone service.
 The drawback of an on-site system is the high upfront fees associated with installing the hardware onsite and setting up a secure IP network.
 Purchasing and setting up the VoIP network servers are costly.